 Nunavut Mining Symposium The Chamber also participates in the organization of the Nunavut Mining Symposium held annually in Iqaluit, Nunavut.
 This Symposium attracts representatives professionals from Inuit organizations, regulatory agencies, various levels of government, and exploration and mining companies.
 Events include conference sessions, a one-day trade show, hospitality suites, entertainment, and a gala dinner and awards evening to celebrate the mining and exploration industry in Nunavut.
 Web Page

 In 2017, the NWT & Nunavut Chamber of Mines announced the inaugural 2017 MAX Awards recipients, recognized for their excellence in mining and exploration in the Northwest Territories.
+The first year’s recipients were selected by a committee of representatives from the GNWT and NWT and Nunavut Chamber of Mines.
 MAX Award recipients have all played an enormous role in responsible and successful resource development; generating opportunities and demonstrating leadership in their respective categories.
 Their contributions include finding and developing resources, engaging with the public and governments, ensuring Indigenous participation, creating jobs and business benefits, and training northerners, all of which adds to the well-being of the Northwest Territories.
 Recipients of the 2017 MAX Awards were:

 - Distinguished Service – Aurora Geosciences

 - Economic Leadership – Ekati Diamond Mine and Diavik Diamond Mine